Which Class Should I Use?

 Decision Map

-mostly additive or grouped by variables -> ChebyshevSlider
+variables are additive or can be grouped -> ChebyshevSlider

 Class Comparison